- Official clinical electives funded by the UCLA Center for World Health

 Where can do I do a Global Health Clinical Elective?

-Applications are distributed by email to senior UCLA medical students in the fall for the electives that take place in the spring (late March-April).
+Applications are distributed by email to senior UCLA medical students in the fall for the electives that take place the following spring (late March-April).
 The application form may also be found above.

 What are the dates of the Global Health Clinical Electives?

 Our sites vary from year to year.
-Please see the current list of elective sites on the page above.
+Please see the current list of elective sites above.
 Information on the current academic year’s sites will be released in the fall with the applications.

 Can I do a Global Health Clinical Elective even if I have never worked or traveled internationally before?

 Global health electives offered through the UCLA Center for World Health are 3 weeks long, occurring in the spring.
-The electives generally occur between March, after match day, and end in April, to ensure that everyone is back in time for graduation.
+The electives generally begin in late March (after match day) and end in April, to ensure that students are back in time for graduation.
 Dates vary from year to year and depend on the needs at our partner sites.
 Dates are fixed by the program and cannot be altered.
 Please ensure your availability prior to submitting an application.

 How much does it cost to do a Global Health Clinical Elective?